 If left untreated, the long term effects can be devastating to future relationships and every day activities, such as work and what used to be enjoyable hobbies.
 Here are some things that can be done to help resolve the unsettled feelings.

 Everyone has a right to sad feelings.
 Even though others may not understand your feelings or fail to empathize with you, it is important for you to empathize with yourself.
 Depression can cause physical reactions, so it’s vital to know what’s hurting you and to address it directly.
 It is also important for you to empathize with children and teens who are suffering.
 Give everyone permission to process, naturally, the loss they have experienced.

 No matter how small it may be, build a support network.
 Whether it is that one special friend who can listen without judgement, or an online group on social media.
-It’s important to have someone to turn to if you need a shoulder to cry on or a new outlook in order to get you through a rough moment.
+Always have someone to turn to if you need a shoulder to cry on or a new outlook in order to get you through a rough moment.
 Connections with people are the foundation of recovery.
 Use tools to help your children.

 Some Causes Of Unresolved Grief